380 South Lamar Street

 (Jackson, Miss.) … The Museum is pleased to announce the 2016 recipient of The Jane Crater Hiatt Artist Fellowship.
 The grant of $15,000 has been awarded to Philip R. Jackson of Oxford, whose artwork is featured in the 2016 Mississippi Invitational, on view through March 12, 2017.

 Administered through the Museum, The Jane Crater Hiatt Artist Fellowship provides a unique study-and-travel scholarship to support an individual artist in the development and creation of art over the course of two years.
 Artists whose work is selected to be included in the 2016 Mississippi Invitational exhibition are eligible to apply for the grant in the year that their work is chosen.
 Jackson is one of eighteen artists chosen by Guest Curator Marisa J. Pascucci for inclusion in this year’s presentation.

 The fellowship recipient is determined by a panel of jurors following the...

 Posted on Tuesday, January 10, 2017 by MMA

 At a recent Third Thursday, our new William R. Hollingsworth Fellow in education, Adam Farcus, organized a collaborative drawing station where visitors created Exquisite Corpse drawings.
 An Exquisite Corpse is a type of drawing game that was created by the Surrealists in the early 1900’s.
 Drawings are made by multiple people in sequence.
 Each person’s addition to the drawing is not fully revealed until the drawing is completed.
 Below are some examples of drawings made by Third Thursday visitors.
-On each Third Thursday, Farcus leads a different activity as part of his Art Lab pop up studio experience.
+On each Third Thursday, Farcus leads a different activity as part of the Art Lab pop up studio experience.